lenincompres/DOM.js/README.md

 ## Extending the HTMLElement class

-To create custom HTML elements using the DOM.js approach, we can extend Javascript's HTMLElement class.
+To create custom HTML elements using the BareDOM approach, we can extend Javascript's HTMLElement class.

 ```javascript
 // declares the class